Online learning and academic literacies development resources

 - Students may also request feedback on 500 words of a draft written assignment.
 NB This is not a proof reading service.

 - In line with academic regulations, library and academic advisors cannot look at the same assignment more than once.
+If you are in resubmission, let us know.

 - When requesting feedback, please identify the 500 words section clearly.
 Flag the areas of development you would like advisors to focus on, eg paragraphing, referencing, academic sources, structure, writing critically (etc).